csh-cristianbravolillo/EPP-CMU-Thesis/README.md

 Important files
 ---------------
-1. theis.tex: This is the main file of your thesis.
+1. thesis.tex: This is the main file of your thesis.
 It contains references to all your chapters, appendices, and other needed commands.

 2. content/frontmatter.tex: This is where most of the details go: the title of your thesis, your own name, your degrees